MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-conditional-table-formatting.md

 ### Format by color scale

-To format by color scale, in the **Format by** field, select **Color scale**. **Based on field** shows the field to base the formatting on.
+To format by color scale, in the **Format by** field of the **Background color** dialog box, select **Color scale**. **Based on field** shows the field to base the formatting on.
 You can apply conditional formatting to text and date fields, as long as you choose numeric values as the basis of the formatting.

 Under **Summarization**, specify the aggregation type you want for the selected field.
 Under **Default formatting**, select a formatting to apply to blank values.